 The active probing rate can be tuned to achieve a target raw loss rate L_r (to achieve a target delay).
 Results for all traces show that self-tuning can effectively achieve the target raw loss rate.
 For example without per-hop acks, it achieves a message loss rate of 5.3% when tuning to 5% and 1.2% when tuning to 1%.
 A lower raw loss rate results in lower delay but decreasing the target L_r increases control traffic.
 For example, changing the target from 5% to 1% increases control traffic by 2.6 times.
-We chose tuning to 5% in the base configuration because it provides a good tradeoff between overhead and delay with per-hop acks.
+We chose tuning to 5% in the base configuration because it provides a good tradeoff between overhead and delay when combined with per-hop acks.

 Active probing generates extra control traffic that provides little benefit when application traffic is high.
 MSPastry uses application traffic to suppress probes and heartbeats to reduce the overhead.
-Increasing application traffic from 0 to 1 lookups per second per node suppresses over 70% of the active probes.
-Additionally, RDP improves by 13% because the average time to failure detection is reduced.
+Figure 8 shows that increasing application traffic from 0 to 1 lookup messages per second per node suppresses both leaf set heartbeats and routing table probes.
+With only 1 lookup message per second per node, over 70% of the active probes are suppressed.
+Additionally, the higher lookup message rates improve the RDP because they reduce the average time to failure detection.